Global firms leave Myanmar office block with military ties

 The University of Reading and Mastercard were named in the Justice for Myanmar report but told Reuters they did not rent offices in Sule Square.
 Reuters could not independently confirm that.

-Reporting by John Geddie in London, Victoria Klesty in Oslo, Nivedita Balu in Bangalore, Gus Trompiz in Paris, Andrea Shalal in Washington DC, Tim Kelly in Tokyo; Editing by Matthew Tostevin and Robert Birsel
+Reporting by John Geddie in London, Victoria Klesty in Oslo, Nivedita Balu in Bangalore, Gus Trompiz in Paris, Andrea Shalal in Washington DC, Tim Kelly in Tokyo and Markus Wacket in Berlin; Editing by Matthew Tostevin and Robert Birsel

 Our Standards: The Thomson Reuters Trust Principles.